putitsimply/christian-bible-explained/daniel.md

 Daniel is set when many Jewish people have been taken away from their homeland to Babylon (this is called **exile[^gl_exile]**, which means being forced to live in another country).
 It mixes court stories (life in an empire) with later, highly symbolic visions.

+The first half reads like dramatic stories about identity, courage, and keeping religious practices under pressure.
+The second half uses strange symbols to talk about hope when history feels scary.

 ## What it contains

 Daniel and a few other young men, like **Hananiah, Mishael, and Azariah** (often known by their Babylonian names **Shadrach, Meshach, and Abednego**), are trained to work for the Babylonian king.
 They try to stay loyal to their faith[^gl_faith] while living in a powerful empire with different beliefs.